Equipment

 Ask Us/Your Dealer

-If you’re not sure ask our advice or speak to your motorcycle dealer, clothing supplier.
-We are more than happy to give your impartial advice and make sure that you have the correct clothing for attending our courses.
-Local suppliers have a wealth of knowledge and are more than happy to help you choose the correct equipment.
+If unsure, ask our advice or speak to your motorcycle dealer or clothing supplier.
+We are happy to give you impartial advice and ensure you have the correct clothing for attending our courses.
+Local suppliers have a wealth of knowledge and are happy to help you choose the correct equipment.

 Teaching safe and responsible riding in Guernsey